Schibsted-Tech-Polska/stp.cubecarousel/README.md

 # Customizable and responsive cube carousel

-Main goal behind this plugin was to make it flexible and easy to customize.
+Main goal behind this carousel plugin was to make it flexible and easy to customize.
 This is accomplished by allowing developer to extend carousel core during initialization as well as requiring him or her to provide custom data retrieval and rendering functions.

 ## Overwiew